wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-phoenix-squirrel.md

 - [HDInsight HBase overview][hdinsight-hbase-overview]:
 HBase is an Apache, open-source, NoSQL database built on Hadoop that provides random access and strong consistency for large amounts of unstructured and semistructured data.
-- [Provision HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet]:
+- [Provision HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet-v1]:
 With virtual network integration, HBase clusters can be deployed to the same virtual network as your applications so that applications can communicate with HBase directly.
 - [Configure HBase replication in HDInsight](/documentation/articles/hdinsight-hbase-geo-replication): Learn how to configure HBase replication across two Azure datacenters.
+- [Analyze Twitter sentiment with HBase in HDInsight][hbase-twitter-sentiment]:
+Learn how to do real-time [sentiment analysis](http://en.wikipedia.org/wiki/Sentiment_analysis) of big data by using HBase in a Hadoop cluster in HDInsight.

 [azure-portal]: https://manage.windowsazure.cn
 [vnet-point-to-site-connectivity]: https://msdn.microsoft.com/zh-cn/library/azure/09926218-92ab-4f43-aa99-83ab4d355555#BKMK_VNETPT

-[hdinsight-versions]: /documentation/articles/hdinsight-component-versioning
+[hdinsight-versions]: hdinsight-component-versioning-v1.md
-[hdinsight-hbase-get-started]: /documentation/articles/hdinsight-hbase-get-started
+[hdinsight-hbase-get-started]: ../hdinsight-hbase-get-started.md
 [hdinsight-manage-portal]: /documentation/articles/hdinsight-administer-use-management-portal-v1#connect-to-hdinsight-clusters-by-using-rdp
-[hdinsight-hbase-provision-vnet]: /documentation/articles/hdinsight-hbase-provision-vnet
+[hdinsight-hbase-provision-vnet-v1]: hdinsight-hbase-provision-vnet-v1.md
-[hdinsight-hbase-overview]: /documentation/articles/hdinsight-hbase-overview
+[hdinsight-hbase-overview]: hdinsight-hbase-overview.md
+[hbase-twitter-sentiment]: hdinsight-hbase-analyze-twitter-sentiment.md

 [hdinsight-hbase-phoenix-sqlline]: ./media/hdinsight-hbase-phoenix-squirrel/hdinsight-hbase-phoenix-sqlline.png
 [img-certificate]: ./media/hdinsight-hbase-phoenix-squirrel/hdinsight-hbase-vpn-certificate.png
 [img-vnet-diagram]: ./media/hdinsight-hbase-phoenix-squirrel/hdinsight-hbase-vnet-point-to-site.png